nephio-project/docs/install-guide/package-transformations.md

   name: <local-pkg-name|sub-pkg-name>
 ```

-6. The `data.name` field in `package-context.yaml` files in sub kpt packages is
+6. The `data.name` field in `package-context.yaml` files in the sub kpt packages is
    changed to be the name of the sub package
 7. All other sub-fields under the `data:` field are deleted
 8. The comment `metadata: # kpt-merge: <namespace>/<name>` is added to root
-   `metadata` fields on all yaml documents in the kpt package and enclosed
+   `metadata` fields on all YAML documents in the kpt package and enclosed
    sub-packages that have a root `apiVersion` and `kind` field if such a comment
    does not already exist.
 The `namespace` and `name` values used are the values
    of those fields in the `metadata` field.
-Note that a yaml file can contain
+Note that a YAML file can contain
-   multiple yaml documents and each root `metadata` field is commented.
+   multiple YAML documents and each root `metadata` field is commented.
 For
    example:

 ```